mohammad-awad-ds/DataEng/Building_Pipeline_for_COVID_Data_Using_Airflow/README.md

-# Build a pipe line for JHU COVID data for the UK using Airflow
+# Build a pipeline for JHU COVID data for the UK using Airflow

-This is homework 2 part of the Data Engineering Course

 --------------------